wurthless-elektroniks/smc360/docs/ipc.md

 0. Command `0x82`
 1. Constant `0x04`
 2. Special, see below
-3. Additional argument, see below
+3. Delay(?), see below
+4. Flags, see below

-If the special value is 0x30, the system will soft reset immediately and the powerup cause will be set to 0x30 when the reset completes.
+If the special value is 0x30, the system will hard reset.
+Everything will power down, a delay will pass, and the system will power back up with the powerup cause set to 0x30.
+The flags and delay value will not be used.

-0x31 is a bit more of an odd case.
-The additional argument has two flags in bit 0/1 that I don't know exactly what they do yet.
-I think this is the "power down completely, delay a bit and reset" command that the kernel sends after installing updates.
-In any case, when the system powers back up again, the powerup cause will be 0x31.
+0x31 soft resets the system, acting on the flags provided.
+It also stashes the delay value somewhere to be picked up later during the reset, at which point it's moved to the shared timer memory cell.

+The flags here are picked up by the Argon statemachine:
+- Bit 0: seems to turn all controllers off
+- Bit 1: clear all Ring of Light overrides set by IPC

 All other special values will cause the command to be ignored.